EmberEmu/Hexi/README.md

 The two classes you'll primarily deal with are `buffer_adaptor` and `binary_stream`.

+`binary_stream` takes a container as its argument and is used to do the reading and writing.
+It doesn't know much about the details of the underlying container.

+To support containers that weren't written to be used with Hexi, `buffer_adaptor` is used as a wrapper that `binary_stream` can interface with.
+As with `binary_stream`, it also provides read and write operations but at a lower level.

-`buffer_adaptor` wraps the buffer containing (or that will contain) your data, which can be any contiguous container or view that provides `data` and `size` member functions.
+`buffer_adaptor` can wrap any contiguous container or view that provides `data` and `size` member functions and optionally `resize()` for write support.
 From the standard library, that means the following can be used out of the box:
 - [x] std::array
 - [x] std::span
 - [x] std::string_view